davidwrede/chef-web-docs-1/includes_resources/includes_resource_dsc_resource_features.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag resource_dsc_resource_features

-For built-in |windows powershell_dsc_short| resources, use the following values:
+For built-in DSC resources, use the following values:

 .. list-table::
    :widths: 250 250